• Explore Recipes

 • 1 teaspoon capers, finely chopped

-• ⅓ cup panko bread crumbs, or Italian breadcrumbs
+• ⅓ cup Panko bread crumbs, or Italian breadcrumbs

 • 2 tablespoon flat-leaf parsley, finely chopped (optional)